 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The value of securities in the Fund's portfolio may be affected by the stock market conditions rather than each company's performance.
 Developments in the market are affected by general economic and financial conditions.
 Political, social and environmental factors can also affect the value of any investment.
-The spread of the coronavirus ("COVID-19") has caused volatility in the global financial markets and impacted the global economy.
-The ongoing emergence of variants continue to add uncertainty to the global economy.
-Although financial markets have been strong over the past year, this uncertainty may have an impact on the financial performance of the Fund's investments and the Fund's future investment results may be materially adversely affected.
+The spread of the coronavirus ("COVID-19") over the last couple of years has had a significant impact on the global economy.
+Although COVID-19 continues to exist, most countries have largely lifted COVID-19 related restrictions and the world has returned to a more normal level of activity.
+The lasting impact of COVID-19 has been significant supply chain issues which have begun to subside however persist in some industries, and a significant rise in inflation.
+Inflationary pressures have been exacerbated by the war in Ukraine and continue to impact global commodity supplies and costs.
+Central banks globally have quickly raised interest rates to address inflation although increasing the likelihood for a global recession.
+The above factors continue to impact global economies and financial markets, and uncertainty of the impact on financial performance of the Fund's investments persists.
+The Fund's future investment results may be materially adversely affected as a result.